 A student may complete a maximum of six credits from BIOL3801, 3803, 3804, 3805, 397 and 399.
+Change

-Provides opportunities to discover the influence of evolution, genetics, development and physiology on the feeding, antipredator behaviour and mating behaviour of animals.
+Cross-listed with PSYC3204 Provides opportunities to discover the influence of evolution, genetics, development and physiology on the feeding, antipredator behaviour and mating behaviour of animals.
 Students participate in the process of science by making and reporting on field observations.
 Course includes lab component.